w3reality/threelet/README.rst

     const threelet = new Threelet({
         canvas: myCanvas,
-        scene: myScene, // instantiate with a custom scene });
+        optScene: myScene, // instantiate with a custom scene });

     threelet.scene.add(myObject) // add an object to the scene